 Gloves are also a good idea, but make sure they are 'grippy' and cut the ends off the finger to let the mud out!!

-Check out the fantastic gear on offer from our apparel sponsor SUB SPORTS - they offer a range of great kit including base layers and compression clothing to help your performance pre, during and post event
+Check out the fantastic gear on offer from our apparel sponsors SUB SPORTS and MUD & BLOOD - they offer a range of great kit including base layers and compression clothing to help your performance pre, during and post event.

 It's going to be a tough day out for you and your team mates, but one thing's for sure you'll have a blast along the way.
 We'll have photographers and a film crew across the course, so make sure you're smiling when they're pointing the zoom lens in your face; you don't want your mates on Facebook to think you struggled...!